 Our current menu of programs includes:

-Children develop their self-confidence, imagination, and cooperation skills through gardening and arts activities.
+Children build their self-confidence, imagination, and cooperation skills through gardening and arts activities.
 The Sprouts meet on weekday afternoons between April 1 and November 1 at the Pearl-Conestoga Gardens (Conestoga Way & Vine Street) and at the Memorial Garden (54th Street and Wyalusing Avenue).

-Teens and pre-teens develop leadership skills through growing, harvesting, and distributing their own fruits and vegetables to neighbors.
+Pre-teens develop leadership skills through growing, harvesting, and distributing their own fruits and vegetables to neighbors.
 The Veggie Kids meet on weekday afternoons between April 1 and November 1 at the Pearl-Conestoga Gardens (Conestoga Way & Vine Street) and at the Memorial Garden (54th Street and Wyalusing Avenue).

 Community members can sign up for garden plots, where they can grow their own fruits, vegetables, and flowers.
 In addition, adults can help out on the farm each week in exchange for free fruits and vegetables.

 From May through November, community members run a Farmers Market on Saturdays from 10:00 AM - 2:00 PM near Urban Tree Connection's 3/4 acre Neighborhood Foods Farm (53rd Street and Wyalusing Avenue).
 Residents can purchase fresh, locally-grown produce at inexpensive prices.